Raita

 A bowl of raita next to a bowl of chicken tikka masala and rice.

 I was first introduced to Indian cuisine by my dear friend Meena.
 She is from India and when we first became friends she invited us over for dinner.
 She cooked the most amazing Indian dishes for us!
 I loved all the flavors, but since we are not used to eating a lot of spicy foods (some people in our family think ketchup is spicy), our mouths were on fire!
-Luckily, Meena also makes amazing Raita and she told us that you can use the cold, creamy sauce to cool things down a bit.
+Luckily, Meena also makes amazing Raita and she told us that you can use the cold, creamy yogurt sauce to cool things down a bit.
 Now, we eat enough Indian meals that we have developed more of a tolerance to spice, but we still like to order a side of this delicious sauce anytime we go out or make Indian recipes at home.

 • To make this Raita recipe, you start with a base of curd or plain yogurt.
 You can use Greek yogurt and I have seen some recipes with sour cream, but for our recipe we use just plain regular yogurt.